bodrick/awesome/README.md

 *   [xusenlinzy/api-for-open-llm](https://github.com/xusenlinzy/api-for-open-llm) - Openai style api for open large language models, using LLMs just as chatgpt!
 Support for LLaMA, LLaMA-2, BLOOM, Falcon, Baichuan, Qwen, Xverse, SqlCoder, CodeLLaMA, ChatGLM, ChatGLM2, ChatGLM3 etc. 开源大模型的统一后端接口
 *   [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
 *   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex is a data framework for your LLM applications
-*   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular stable diffusion GUI, api and backend with a graph/nodes interface.
+*   [comfyanonymous/ComfyUI](https://github.com/comfyanonymous/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.
 *   [PAPAMICA/docker-compose-collection](https://github.com/PAPAMICA/docker-compose-collection) - These docker-compose allow you to deploy multiple services easily and quickly.
 You can use them with Portainer directly or via docker-compose commands.
 *   [healthchecks/healthchecks](https://github.com/healthchecks/healthchecks) - Open-source cron job and background task monitoring service, written in Python & Django
 *   [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production